Glaucoma: 11 Most Common Causes

 The good news is that symptoms normally appear after the baby is delivered, and prompt surgery can correct the condition so that the infant can acquire decent eyesight.

-Other causes of glaucoma
+Other causes of this condition

-Secondary glaucoma occurs when glaucoma is linked to or caused by another disorder that elevates eye pressure.
 Health issues can cause a direct increase in pressure in certain circumstances; in others, they can produce damage that eventually blocks the drainage region, causing the pressure to rise (angle-closure glaucoma).

 Neovascular glaucoma, for example, is a type of secondary glaucoma that develops when additional blood vessels grow in the eye as a result of a medical condition and obstruct drainage.